Futurecredit/futurecredit/README.md

 It streams real-time price updates and feeds them to the LSTM model.
 The model predicts future price movements.
 The bot calculates the risk (e.g., volatility, trailing stop loss).
-If conditions are met (e.g., predicted price movement and risk assessment), the bot sends a buy/sell order via an Ethereum smart contract.
+If conditions are met (e.g., predicted price movement and risk assessment), the bot sends a buy/sell order via an Solana smart contract.
 Running the Bot
 Once the bot is set up and configured, you can start the trading loop.
 The bot will continuously fetch data, make predictions, and execute trades according to your defined risk parameters.